NTIA/scos-sensor/README.md

 #### Permissions and Users

-The API requires the user to either have an authority in the JWT token matching the the `REQUIRED_ROLE` setting or that the user be a superuser.
+The API requires the user to be a superuser.
 New users created using the API initially do not have superuser access.
 However, an admin can mark a user as a superuser in the Sensor Configuration Portal.
-When using JWT tokens, the user does not have to be pre-created using the sensor's API.
-The API will accept any user using a JWT token if they have an authority matching the required role setting.

 ### Callback URL Authentication

-OAuth and Token authentication are supported for authenticating against the server pointed to by the callback URL.
+Certificate and token authentication are supported for authenticating against the server pointed to by the callback URL.
 Callback SSL verification can be enabled or disabled using `CALLBACK_SSL_VERIFICATION` in the environment file.

 #### Token